 Addison is a bustling town that is alive with entrepreneurial spirit.
 Within a compact urban center, Addison has a unique combination of towering office buildings, upscale shopping, beautifully landscaped residential communities, award-winning parks, hotels and restaurants, all within a five minute drive from anywhere in town.
-Addison is located 13 miles north of downtown Dallas, 16 miles northeast of the DFW airport, 11 miles north of Love Field Airport and about a mile from The Dallas Galleria.
+Addison is located 13 miles north of downtown Dallas, 16 miles northeast of the DFW airport and 11 miles north of Love Field Airport.
 The Addison Airport is a convenient way to arrive for charter and private planes.
 World-class shopping, excellent restaurants, friendly people and beautiful spaces make Addison a fun place to live, work, play and visit.

 The rapidly growing suburban community of Allen, Texas occupies an area of 26.3 square miles north of Dallas.
 Allen is linked to Dallas by US 75, giving commuters fast, convenient access to the city.
 Allen schools have earned national recognition and maintain a strong commitment to high quality and excellent staff-to-student ratios.
 Golf Club offers championship golf surrounded by trees, creeks, lakes and hills.
 The Edge at Allen Station Park features a concrete skate park, two roller-hockey rinks, BMX track and visitor center.
 The Allen Event Center is a venue for concerts, trade shows, professional sporting events, community ceremonies and the Central Hockey League’s newest franchise.